-These dashboards make vaccination data transparent and accessible to all Californians.
-They are updated daily.
+These dashboards make vaccination data transparent and accessible to all Californians, and are updated daily.

 Initially, vaccination was limited to healthcare workers and long-term care residents.
-Hence the data reflects those populations more than other California residents.
+Therefore, the data reflects those populations more than other California residents.

 The dashboards report vaccines administered by the county of residence.
 Where the county of residence was not reported, the county where vaccinated is used.
 This applies to less than 1% of vaccination records.
 The sum of county-level vaccinations does not equal statewide total vaccinations because some out-of-state residents are vaccinated in California.

-California must end the COVID-19 pandemic as quickly and effectively as possible by vaccinating those most at risk of serious outcomes and those who have been most exposed at work or in their daily lives.
+California must end the COVID-19 pandemic as quickly and effectively as possible by vaccinating everyone, especially those most at risk of serious outcomes due to other health issues or workplaces.
 This will protect not just those who are vaccinated but reduce additional community transmission.
-By targeting vaccines to those who most need them, we can also begin to safely reopen activities across our economy.
+By making COVID-19 vaccines accessible to everybody, we can begin to go back to our normal way of life and reopen the economy.

 Every Californian can visit myturn.ca.gov or call 323-880-0102 to get a list of clinics and schedule a vaccination appointment.
 Appointments are available in multiple languages.